 - Novosibirsk is a major industrial and scientific center.
 The adjacent Akademgorodok used to be a secret scientific centre, so it’s well worth a visit for some nostalgic trip into the Soviet past.
 Novosibirsk is the place to explore Altay mountains and the neighboring city of Barnaul.
 Altay has all kinds of activities ranging from hiking to rafting and has many comfortable tour bases as well as campsites.

 - Make sure you stop at Krasnoyarsk and visit the National Park “Stolbi”.
 Or if you have a few days for Krasnoyarsk, you can head down to Tuva republic deep in the mountains which is famous for its shamans (of which there are not too many left).
 It is a very special and weird mix of traditional culture and Soviet infrastructure.

 - Irkutsk is known as the “Paris of Siberia”, which has many neo-classical and wooden buildings, some of them decorated with fantastically ornate fretwork so some parts of it still look like a village.
 It’s the major city on Baikal lake.
 If you have a few days to spend there, explore Olkhon island in the middle of Baikal lake.
 That place provides for a much more authentic experience even though it became very popular during the past years (which also means you have more comfortable options to stay).
 It’s a beautiful nature reserve, a wild spot suitable for any sort of adventure: be it a touristic ride or a spiritual journey.

 Feeling like exploring some of the hidden Russian gems this autumn?
-Combine your trip to Russia with some studies, we have a great course on offer!
+We have a great online Russian course on offer!